mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 Added in version 2.1.3: The `timestep` function is now used to avoid floating point issues in the refractoriness calculation.
 To restore the previous behaviour, set the [legacy.refractory_timing](../advanced/preferences.html#brian-pref-legacy-refractory-timing) preference to `True`.

-## Defining model behaviour during refractoriness
+## Defining model behaviour during refractoriness

 The refractoriness definition as described above only has a single effect by itself: threshold crossings during the refractory period are ignored.
 In the following model, the variable `v` continues to update during the refractory period but it does not elicit a spike if it crosses the threshold: